Panasonic GX85 versus Olympus E-M5 II

 |Olympus E-M5« »||1440||n||3.0||610||tilting||Y||4000||9.0||n||Y|

 |Panasonic ZS100« »||1166||n||3.0||1040||fixed||Y||2000||10.0||Y||Y|

 |Panasonic GM1« »||-||n||3.0||1036||fixed||Y||500||5.0||Y||n|

 Both the GX85 and the E-M5 II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The E-M5 II replaced the earlier Olympus E-M5, while the GX85 followed on from the Panasonic GX7.

 So what is the bottom line?
-Is there a clear favorite between the Panasonic GX85 and the Panasonic GX85?
+Is there a clear favorite between the Panasonic GX85 and the Olympus E-M5 II?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Panasonic Lumix DMC-GX85:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).